Algorithmic constructions of relative train track maps and CTs: Relative train track maps in the general case

 A {\em filtration} of a marked graph $G$ is an increasing sequence of subgraphs $\filt$.
 The $r^{th}$ {\em stratum} $H_r$ is the subgraph whose edges are contained in $G_r$ but not $G_{r-1}$.
-A homotopy equivalence $\fG$ preserves the filtration if $f(G_r) \subset G_r$ for each $G_r$.
+A homotopy equivalence $\fG$ {\it preserves the filtration} if $f(G_r) \subset G_r$ for each $G_r$.
 Assuming this to be the case and that the edges in $H_r$ have been ordered, the {\em transition matrix} $M_r$ associated to $H_r$ is the square matrix with one row and column for each edge of $H_r$ and whose $ij^{th}$ coordinate is the number of times that the $f$-image of the $i^{th}$ edge of $H_r$ crosses (in either direction) the $j^{th}$ edge of $H_r$.
 After enlarging the filtration if necessary, we may assume that each $M_r$ is either the zero matrix or irreducible; we say that $H_r$ is {\em a zero stratum} or {\em an irreducible stratum} respectively.
 In the irreducible case, each $M_i$ has a {\em Perron-Frobenius eigenvalue} $\lambda_r \ge 1$.
 The stratum $H_r$ is {\em \eg}\ if $\lambda_r > 1$ and is {\em \noneg}\ if $\lambda_r = 1$.

-A (finite, infinite or bi-infinite) path in $G$ is an immersion $\sigma : J \to G$ defined on an interval $J$ such that the image of each end of $J$ crosses infinitely many edges of $G$; equivalently, $\sigma$ lifts to a proper map into the universal cover $\ti G$.
-Subdividing at the full pre-image of the set $\V$ of vertices of $G$ we view $J$ as a simplicial complex and $\sigma$ as a map that takes edges to edges and is one-to-one on the interior of each edge.
-In this way we view $\sigma$ as an {\em edge path}; i.e.\ a concatenation of edges of $G$, where we allow the first and last to be partial edges if the endpoints are not at vertices.
-We do not distinguish between paths that have the same associated edge path and we often identify a path with its associated edge path.
-A path has {\em height $r$} if it is contained in $G_r$ but not $G_{r-1}$.
+If $\fG$ is a topological representative of $\phi$ then we sometimes say that {\em $\fG$ and $\filt$ represent $\phi$}.